 We developed this comprehensive guide to help you improve your financial forecasting accuracy.
 It includes 12 tips to help you improve the accuracy of your financial forecasting.

-First, let's discuss the challenges financial professionals face when forecasting the financial futures of their organizations.
+First, let's discuss the challenges financial professionals face when forecasting the financial futures of their organisations.
 We'll also cover what modern approach will most improve forecasting accuracy.

 Financial professionals aren't capable of predicting the future (it would be nice if we could!).
 However, when they use historical data and have the right technology infrastructure in place early on, financial teams can improve analytics predictability and the accuracy of their predictions for the future.